 “Vaccinated people do not carry the virus — they don’t get sick,” CDC director Rochelle Walensky, MD, director of the CDC, told MSNBC’s Rachel Maddow on Tuesday.
 That’s “not just in clinical trials, but it’s also in real-world data.”

 The study, published on Monday, is the CDC’s first analysis of how well the current vaccines on the market work among adults with front-line occupations, who are at a higher risk of exposure to the virus.
 “These findings should offer hope to the millions of Americans receiving COVID-19 vaccines each day and to those who will have the opportunity to roll up their sleeves and get vaccinated in the weeks ahead,” Dr. Walensky said in a statement.
-“The authorised vaccines are the key tool that will help bring an end to this devastating pandemic.”
+“The authorized vaccines are the key tool that will help bring an end to this devastating pandemic.”

 Researchers collected data from nearly 4,000 healthcare workers, first responders, and other essential workers across eight locations around the United States.
 The study looked not only at the original coronavirus strain vaccines were developed against, but at more contagious variants as well.
 After a single dose of either the Pfizer-BioNTech or Moderna vaccine, participants’ risk of infection was reduced by 80%.
 After the second dose, their risk was reduced by 90%, similar to what scientists saw in clinical trials, which showed a two-dose vaccine efficacy rate of around 95%.
 Without infection, a person cannot spread the virus.